-In [22], Melhem at al. proposed several scheduling techniques to reduce energy consumption of realtime applications in power-aware operating systems, but the scalability problem is not considered.
+In [23], Melhem at al. proposed several scheduling techniques to reduce energy consumption of real-time applications in power-aware operating systems, but the scalability problem is not considered.

-In this paper, we propose a computational model which allows to achieve scalability during voltage changes, in order to run real-time applications whose performace can be scaled as a function of the processor speed.
+In this paper, we propose a computational model which allows to achieve scalability during voltage changes, in order to run real-time applications whose performance can be scaled as a function of the processor speed.

-The rest of the paper is organized as follows: Section 2 introduces the problem to be solved and presents some scheduling anomalies that may arise when running real-time applications at different speeds.
-Section 3 states our terminology and assumptions.
-Section 4 presents a kernel communication mechanism that allows data sharing among periodic tasks while preserving scalability.
-Section 5 describes a technique to easily adjust task rates when the speed reduction causes a permanent overload condition.
-Finally, Section 6 states our conclusions and future work.
+The rest of the paper is organized as follows: Section 2 states our terminology and notation.
+Section 3 introduces the problem to be solved and presents some scheduling anomalies that may arise when running real-time applications at different speeds.
+Section 4 illustrates the task model.
+Section 5 presents a kernel communication mechanism which allows data sharing among periodic that preserves scalability.
+Section 6 describes a technique to cope with permanent overload conditions caused by speed reduction, so preventing unpredictable performance degradations.
+Finally, Section 7 states our conclusions and future work.